New Patients 904-901-4302

 Relax At The Dentist: Dental Sedation Options in Jacksonville

-• Nitrous Oxide: Also known as “laughing gas”, nitrous oxide is administered via a tiny cannula placed beneath the nose.
-The gas takes effect and wears off almost immediately, enabling patients to drive themselves to and from their appointment.
+• Nitrous Oxide: Also known as “laughing gas”, nitrous oxide is administered via a tiny cannula beneath the nose.
+The gas takes effect and wears off almost immediately, enabling patients to drive themselves to and from their appointments.
 In some cases, several treatments can be completed while the patient is under sedation, saving time, money, and anxiety.

 Dental Sedation FAQs